 \subsection{Simulation Setup}

 We solved OPF problems with the case3\_lmbd, IEEE 14-bus, and IEEE 118-bus test cases from the PGLib-OPF library~\cite{PGLib}.
-We decomposed the test systems into three areas and assume the attacker controls one of the areas.
+We decomposed the systems into three areas and assumed that the attacker controls one of the areas.
 We set the tuning parameter $\rho = 100$ and terminate the ADMM algorithm when the $l_\infty$-norm of the primal residuals is less than $10^{-2}$.

-Our implementation in Julia uses the PowerModelsADA library~\cite{alkhraijah2023powermodelsada} for solving OPF problems with the ADMM algorithm and the BilevelJuMP library~\cite{garcia2022bileveljump} for solving the bilevel optimization problems.
-We trained the NN models using the Flux library~\cite{Flux.jl-2018} and used Gurobi to solve all the optimization problems.
+Our implementation in Julia uses the PowerModelsADA library~\cite{alkhraijah2023powermodelsada} to solve OPF problems with the ADMM algorithm and the BilevelJuMP library~\cite{garcia2022bileveljump} to solve bilevel optimization problems.
+We trained NN models using the Flux library~\cite{Flux.jl-2018} and used Gurobi to solve all optimization problems.
 The simulations use an Intel Xeon CPU with 24 physical cores and 16GB memory.